Guidance and support

 Backing you any way we can

-Also included is information around employing/using coaches and what minimum standards Sport Coach UK recommend you ask for.
+Also included is information around employing/using coaches and what minimum standards UK Coaching recommend you ask for.

 Sports Coach UK aim to ensure 'Excellent Coaching Every Time for Everyone' in order to do this some minimum standards have been drawn up, with partners, which coaches and organisations are recommended to follow.

 - Minimum Standards for Active Coaches - Core Guidance for Coaches.

 - Minimum Standards for Active Coaches – Core Guidance for Organisations.

 - Interactive tool to identify the minimum qualification required (as stated by the relevant governing body of sport) for a lead coach coaching children and young people in the following environments: Primary School, Secondary School, Club and Community/local authority.

 Take a look

 As an active coach, it is important for you to meet the core standards.